 What are the risks?
 How safe is LASIK?

 Every surgical procedure comes with risks, and complications can occur.
 A thorough evaluation can certainly help minimize risk.
 This is when we learn about your medical history to see if you’re a candidate for LASIK and to ensure the absolute best outcome.
 Since it received official FDA approval over a decade ago, LASIK safety has continued to improve.
 Our iLASIK technology is considered among the safest and has been shown to dramatically improve results over other technologies.

 How long does LASIK last?
 Will I still need glasses?

 LASIK isn’t permanent.
 In some instances, you might still need glasses for reading or to see up close.
 The natural aging of the eyes can also have an effect, but you can enjoy clear vision for many, many years.
 The minimum age is 18 for LASIK surgery, and most people can have it performed well into their 30s, or even 40s.
 Our doctors will tell you much more once a thorough evaluation is performed.

 Use our iLASIK Calculator to see how much you could save over wearing glasses or contacts.

 If you’re not a LASIK candidate, you may still be a candidate for laser vision correction through surface ablation techniques, such as Photorefractive Keratectomy (PRK).
 Or you may be a candidate for an implantable contact lens, such as Visian or Verisyse.
 Dr. Labor, or any of our doctors, can explain this to you in a way that’s informative and easy to understand.
-Call our office at 817-410-2030 to schedule an appointment or schedule online.
+Call our office in Grapevine at 817-410-2030 to schedule an appointment or schedule online.